-- Olive Oil: Or canola oil.
+- Olive Oil: You can also use canola oil instead.

-- Butter: Unsalted.
+- Butter: Use unsalted butter.

 - Garlic: Freshly minced.

-- Red Wine: Dry or semi-dry.
+- Red Wine: Use a dry or semi-dry wine.

 - Beef Stock

 - Beef Bouillon Cubes: Or use dry au jus mix instead.

 - Tomato Paste